bproai/pieverse-desktop/Business Plan/business-plan.md

 ### Competitive Advantages

-1. **Collaborative Intelligence**: Unlike tools that position AI as a servant or replacement, PiEVerse creates a genuine partnership paradigm between humans and AGI.
+1. **Collaborative Intelligence**: Unlike tools that position AI as a servant or replacement, PieVerse creates a genuine partnership paradigm between humans and AGI.

 2. **Multi-perspective Integration**: While competitors focus on single answers, our platform emphasizes the synthesis of multiple viewpoints and knowledge domains.

-3. **Discovery Orientation**: Rather than organizing existing knowledge, PiEVerse actively participates in creating new insights and connections.
+3. **Discovery Orientation**: Rather than organizing existing knowledge, PieVerse actively participates in creating new insights and connections.

 4. **Bi-directional Learning**: Both human and AGI evolve together through interaction, unlike one-way systems where only the AI adapts.